Differences Between Java vs .Net

-Head to Head Comparison Between Java vs .Net (Infographics)
+Head to Head Comparison Between Java and .Net (Infographics)

-Below is the top 5 Comparison Between Java vs .Net
+Below is the top 5 comparison between Java and .Net:

-The Key Difference between Java and .Net are explained in the below-mentioned points:
+The key difference between Java and .Net is explained in the below-mentioned points:

 - Java is basically a programming language, while .Net is a framework.
 Java can be considered as a platform with JE frameworks like J2EE.
 JEE, etc. It has a Java runtime environment that has JVM, just in time compiler and bytecode writer.
 It is a language with numerous libraries that can be used over any operating system. .Net, on the other hand, uses the Windows Operating System, Windows enterprise servers.
 Its framework consists of Common Language Runtime, framework class libraries, and ASP.NET.
 It also has its own building block services and visual studio.